 Goal 4 Enhance the comprehensive training program.
-Objective 4A Communicate with department members on how the Master Training Plan is being met.
-Timeframe 1 month Critical Tasks Reconcile S.O.G.
-1.3.39 Mandatory Annual Training, and the current Master Training Plan to ensure consistency in the priorities, goals and support of the Department's Vision, Mission, and Values.
+Objective 4A Communicate with department members on how the Master Training Plan is being met Complete Timeframe 1 month Critical Tasks Reconcile S.O.G.
+1.3.39 Mandatory Annual Training, and the current Master Training Plan to ensure consistency.
+If the priorities, goals and support of the Department's Vision, Mislion, and Values.
 Publish the monthly Training Report.
-Send out monthly to all members to update and ensure clear, direct, honest communication on the status of how and what we are doing to meet Master Training Plan.
-Track how the following sections of the Master Training Plan have been met.
-Mandatory Annual Training Mandatory Annual Safety, Wellness, and Fitness Department Annual Training EMS Training Engineer Annual Training Funding Estimate \$0.00 Objective 4B Provide members with a plan to accomplish the Job Performance Requirements (JPR), necessary for recertification.
-Timeframe Plan in place- 1 month, Training is on-going Critical Tasks The Training Division shall provide a plan and expectations for how JPRs are accomplished for the following certifications FF I, FF II, FO I, FO II, FI I, HM OPS/TECH, D/O, D/O Pumper, D/O Aerial.
+Send of control of the status of how and ensure clear, direct, honor communication on the status of how and what we are doing to meet Master Training Plan.
+Track how the following section of the Master Training Plan have been met.
+Mandatory Annual Asining Mandatory Annual Safety Wellness, and Fitness Department Annual Training EMS Training Engineer Annual Staining Funding Estimate \$0.00 Objective 4B Provide member was a plan to accomplish the Job Performance Requirements (PR), necessary for recertification.
+Timeframe December 201.
+June 1, 2018 Critical Tasks The Training Division shall provide a plan and expectations for how JPRs are accondished for the following certifications - FF I, FF II, FO I, FO II, FI I, HM OPS/TECH, D/O, D/O Pumper, D/O Aerial.
 Members attending 80% of the trainings scheduled by the division will obtain all of the JPRs necessary for recertification that cannot be completed away from the Fire Training Center.
 JPRs that are to be covered by individual members and/or companies will be identified and documented in the Master Training Plan.
 Funding Estimate \$0.00

-Objective 4C Incorporate infrastructure trainings into the list of Department Training to enhance the knowledge, skills, and abilities of our line members.
-Timeframe Update Master Training Plan- 2 Months Critical Tasks Update the Master Training Plan to include operational topics to be rotated through every third year.
-Electrical Gas Railroad National Traffic Incident Management Responder Training Program Water Systems Elevator Fire Protection and Alarm Systems Funding Estimate \$0.00
+Objective 4C Incorporate infrastructure trainings into the list of Department Training to enhance the knowledge, skills, and abilities of our line members. - Complete & On-going Timeframe Update Master Training Plan- 2 Months Critical Tasks Update the Master Training Plan to include operational topics to be rotated through every third year.
+Electrical Gas Railroad National Traffic Incident Planagement Responder Training Program Water Systems Elevator Fire Protection and Alarm Systems Funding Estimate \$0.00

-Objective 4D Provide Incident Command System Training Timeframe Update Master Training Plan- 12 Months Critical Tasks Incorporate ICS training into the list of Department Annual Training identified in the Master Training Plan.
+Objective 4D Provide Incident Cor And System Training - Complete & On-going Timeframe Update Master Faining Plan- 12 Months Critical Tasks Incorporate ICs is using intended list of Department Annual Training identified in the Maste Training Plan.
 Create department CTC that can be used from each station, utilizing the LMS system.
-Ensure all Chief Officers are incorporated into the training.
-Provide Simulation Training for the following call types Structure Fires Wildland Hazmat Send two members to become Blue Card Instructors Funding Estimate \$25,000
+Ensure all CRES Officers are incorporated into the training.
+Provide a gulation Training for the following call types Structure Fires Sildland Hazmat Send two members to become Blue Card Instructors Funding Estimate \$25,000

-Objective 4E Develop an off-site training plan.
-Timeframe 6 months Critical Tasks Identify and develop practices and procedures for training on private property.
+Objective 4E Develop an off-site training plan Complete Timeframe 6 months Critical Tasks Identify and develop practices and procedures for training on private property.
 Funding Estimate \$0.00

-Objective 4F Implement the comprehensive training program Timeframe On-going Critical Tasks Publicize, and make available to members the monthly training reports.
-Review annually the effectiveness and applicability of the master training plan.
+Objective 4F Implement the comprehensive training program Timeframe December 2017 - June 1, 2018 Critical Tasks Publicize, and make available to members the monthly training reports Complete Review annually the effectiveness and applicability of the master training plan.
 Recommend changes as necessary.
 Funding Estimate \$0.00